incodehq/incode-platform/README.md

 Integrates with [Apache Isis](http://isis/apache.org)', providing a domain service so that a collection of (view model) object scan be exported to an Excel spreadsheet, or recreated by importing from Excel.
 The underlying technology used is [Apache POI](http://poi.apache.org).

+See also the [Excel wicket extension](https://github.com/danhaywood/isis-wicket-excel), which makes every collection downloadable as an Excel spreadsheet.

 ## API & Implementation

 The API exposed by `ExcelService` is: